davidslayin/alx-system_engineering-devops/0x02-shell_redirections/README.md

 4. Last lines of a file
 5. I'd prefer the first ones actually
 6. a script displaying the third line
 7. It is a good file that cuts iron without making a noise
+8. Save current state of directory